someobserver/recurgence/math/09-recurgent-field-equations/07-pathologies-and-healing/index.md

 #### **9.14.2 Semantic Health Metrics**

-To quantify the health of a semantic field configuration, RFT introduces the following diagnostic functionals:
+To quantify the health of a semantic field configuration, RFT defines diagnostic functionals:

 - **Semantic Entropy**: